-There is a fine line between a relationship based on love and one based on possession, but it can be hard to see the difference when the relationship is your own.
+There is a fine line between a relationship based on love and one based on possession, but it can be hard to see the difference between love and possession when the relationship is your own.

-Possession involves deep passion, which you may mistake for love.
-When someone wants to know where you are every minute of the day, it can feel as though they want to protect or take care of you.
-It actually reflects a desire to possess you, to determine how you spend your time and become the central focus of your life.
+Possession involves deep passionate love, which you may mistake for love.
+When a possessive partner wants to know where you are every minute of the day, it can feel as though they want to protect or take care of you.
+In reality, this is a sign of controlling behavior, where they attempt to control your time and make themselves the center of your life.

 Love has been defined by so many people and in so many ways.
 The dictionary defines it as an intense feeling of deep affection.
+At its core, love is an emotional response built on trust, mutual respect, and emotional boundaries.
 People have used love to solve problems, to justify problems, and to fix problems.
 The truth is love is our emotional reaction to someone or something.

 Is your relationship possessive or caring?
 Figuring out the difference between possession and love can save you heartache and pain.